What to do when someone yells at you?

-When someone speaks angrily at you, your brain suffers.
-In reality, a sensation of panic is awakened within you, compelling you to flee or reply in the same way: with more rage.
-You only do it by yelling even louder to protect yourself from counteracting their psychological impact.
-We’ve all done it at some point in our lives.
+When someone yells at you, your brain suffers.
+A sensation of panic awakens within you, compelling you to flee or respond with the same rage or more.
+You might find yourself shouting even louder to protect yourself from their psychological impact and we all have done it at some point in our lives.

 Perhaps this was a frequent dynamic in your childhood.
 Indeed, some parents shout at their children without realizing the impact this has on them.
 You can be in a relationship with someone who regularly yells.
 You could even have such a boss.